tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/remove-files.md

 `git reset --soft HEAD~1`

 ## Entirely remove files

 If you have committed sensitive data to your Git repository, use thef following resources to remove the file and all its previously issued commits.

+1. Navigate to your repository (i.e., the main directory of your repository), and open Git Bash.
-1. Open Git bash, and type `git filter-branch --index-filter 'git rm --cached --ignore-unmatch file_to_remove' --prune-empty -- --all`.
+2. In Git Bash, type `git filter-branch --index-filter 'git rm --cached --ignore-unmatch file_to_remove' --prune-empty -- --all`.
 Replace `file_to_remove` by the path and file name of the file that you want to wipe out.
+3. If the command doesn't work, verify you have used the correct file name and path name.
+Typically, the file name and path are indicated in a Git error message when trying to push or pull.
 Thanks to [StackOverflow](https://stackoverflow.com/questions/10676128/remove-deleted-files-from-git-history) for this solution!

-2. Check out the GitHub manuals for a [step-by-step guide](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)!.
+Check out the GitHub manuals for a [step-by-step guide](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)!
 Alternatively, use [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/), a convenient tool to remove unwanted files from your project.

 {{% tip %}}
 __Prevent committing specific files in the first place__